 |Cash Requirements from Start-up||$384,000|

 |TOTAL CAPITAL AND LIABILITIES||$2,132,000|

-The indoor shrimp farming operations cannot be run the right way if you do not have an idea of the services the farm will be providing.
-So here’s how to start indoor shrimp farming business according to the services the business will provide:
+The indoor shrimp farming business plan operations cannot be run the right way if you do not have an idea of the services the farm will be providing.
+So here’s how to start an indoor shrimp farming business plan according to the services the business will provide:

 Fresh Shrimp Supply

 The main service of the business will be the supply of fresh shrimp in the area.

 All other kinds of seafood that are not available in the area will also be produced and supplied by the business.

 A part of the business will be dedicated to experimentation for developing new and ore efficient ways of farming seafood.

 The farm will also provide pre-cooked seafood that the customers can heat and eat.